mapbox/streambot/readme.md

 --- | ---
 **ServiceToken** | The ARN for the StreambotEnv function provided by Streambot's primary template.
 This is available as an output from the primary stack.
 **FunctionName** | The name of the Lambda function which you're providing configuration for.
--any other- | All other properties passed to the custom resource will be provided as environment key-value pairs to your Lambda function.
+-any other- | All other properties passed to the custom resource will be provided as environment key-value pairs to your Lambda function at runtime.

 #### StreambotConnector